prof3ssorSt3v3/mad9034/docs/assignments/assg4.md

 - WRAPPING UP

-#### 3. Decide How To Ask: Individual Interviews for this assignment
+#### 3. Decide How To Ask – Individual Interviews

 **Create a quick research plan/script to learn about people's fitness-tracker use/habits.**

-Your questions should help you learn specifically about:

-General diet, exercise, and fitness habits
+Your questions should help you learn specifically about general diet, exercise, and fitness habits:

 - Current and past use (or non-use) of fitness tracker(s)
 - Positive health experiences or successes with fitness trackers